Land of the Lost (film): Differences from original series

 The film is a campy parody of the original TV series about the adventures of a father and his two children.
 While the first names remain the same, the film converts the Holly character into an unrelated research assistant to allow for more risqué humor because she is the main character's love interest.
 Will, instead of being a son, is a theme park owner.
 Rick Marshall is a paleontologist in the film, not a park ranger as in the original series.
-The film's budget also uses CGI special effects rather than the puppet and stop motion animation effects that defined the original series.
+Instead of the puppet stop-motion technique used in the original series, the film's creators relied on computer-generated imagery.
 While the original Saturday morning show targeted a child audience, the film was intended for an adult audience and includes profanity, sex, drug references, and other adult-oriented material.

-The actors who played Holly and Will in the TV series, Kathy Coleman and Wesley Eure, filmed cameos for the film.
-However, the final version of the film cut these scenes.
+Cameo appearances were made by Kathy Coleman and Wesley Eure, who played Holly and Will in the original TV series.
+However, the final version of the film does not include these scenes.